|

 Coconut oil: Antimicrobial properties that kill fungi, yeast, and bacteria (1) (2) (3), while hydrating your skin (1).
 You can get plastic-free coconut oil from here.

 Arrowroot powder: Moisture and oil absorbent, with healing properties.
-Good thickening agent and an excellent option for a base for body care DIYs.
+It’s a good thickening agent and an excellent base for body care DIYs.
 Some people substitute the arrowroot powder with corn starch and are happy with the results.
 I’ve tried it, too, and I think it works great.

 Baking soda: Odor-absorbing, helping to neutralize the smell of sweat by making the odors less acidic.
-Not the best for very sensitive skin.
+It is not a good option if your skin is sensitive.
 You can get plastic-free baking soda from Amazon.

 Shea butter: Antibacterial properties, moisturizing, and helps to reduce inflammation.
 You can find plastic-free shea butter here (it is the exact one I’ve used for the recipes below).